 Trill – Can denote affection but also inquiry, mother cats use this sound to call their kittens close.

-Howl – Depending on pitch, sadness, pain, extreme fear or stress.
+Howl – Depending on the pitch, sadness, pain, extreme fear, or stress.

 Silent Meow – Most often denotes gratitude and affection.